kritzikratzi/Oscilloscope/readme.md

 Things are moving around a bit at the moment.
 Make sure to read these instructions before each build.

-1. Download and unzip Openframeworks 0.9.3 or newer
+1. Download and unzip Openframeworks 0.10.1
 1. Open the folder apps/myApps/
 1. Clone the repository with submodules: `git clone --recursive https://github.com/kritzikratzi/Oscilloscope.git`
 1. Download the binary release for ofxAvCodec from [https://github.com/kritzikratzi/ofxAvCodec/releases/tag/0.1](https://github.com/kritzikratzi/ofxAvCodec/releases/tag/0.1)